CMTA/CMTAT/doc/modules/presentation/core/ERC20Burn.md

-# Burn Module
+# ERC20Burn Module

-This document defines Burn Module for the CMTA Token specification.
+This document defines the ERC20Burn Module for the CMTA Token specification.

 [TOC]